Elevator Service Contract Renewal: Raise Your Expectations for Better Performance

 Elevating expectations in your renewal contract.

-The renewal process is your opportunity to define everything you want from your service agreement while making sure your service partner clearly understands your expectations and is accountable for delivering results.
+The elevator service contract renewal process is your opportunity to define everything you want from your elevator service agreement while making sure your service partner clearly understands your expectations and is accountable for delivering results.
 Remember, if it’s not in the contract, it’s not covered.
 Here are things you should typically include in your renewal contract.

 • Specific services covered and not covered